got clarity?

 Their mission is simple: to bring more joy, more ease, and more growth into your life.

-We’ll talk about ambition, burnout, perimenopause, patriarchy, parenting, and power—all through the lens of radical self-compassion.
+We’ll talk about ambition, burnout, confidence, perimenopause, parenting, and patriarchy—all through the lens of radical self-belief.

-Because self-love isn’t fluff.
+Because belief in yourself isn’t fluff.
 It’s rebellion.
-And it’s the foundation of every big, brave, audacious thing you’re here to do.
+And it’s the foundation of every big, brave, audacious thing you’re on this planet to do.

 Come on in.
 And start Befriending Your Brain already.